rtxa/mdtobb/README.md

 - You can import your own styles configs and save them in your computer for latter use.
 - Works offline.
 Basically you can save the page and open it without downloading anything extra.

+Read the [wiki](https://github.com/rtxa/mdtobb/wiki) for more information about features, usages, tips, etc.

 ## How to use it

 1. Choose a style (vBulletin, phpBB, etc.).